melclemens/Bootcamp/README.md

 | ELKServer    |Kibana       | 20.227.166.71 ; 10.1.0.4     | Linux            |
 | RedTeam1lb|Load Balancer| 20.92.209.66| DVWA            |

-In addition to the above, Azure has provisioned a load balancer in front of all machines except for the jump box.
-The load balancer's targets are organized into availability zones: Web-1 + Web-2

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 47.185.204.83 Machines within the network can only be accessed by SSH from Jump Box.
+Only the JumpBox machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses: 47.185.204.83

+Machines within the network can only be accessed by SSH from Jump Box.

 A summary of the access policies in place can be found in the table below.